Wesley1808/AdvancedChat/README.md

 ___
 ### Text Filter

-Allows you to filter out certain words sent from a client, like chat messages, commands, signs and books.
+Allows you to filter specific text received from the client, like chat messages, commands, signs and books.

 This is based on the vanilla realms filter, so it will also work with any other mods that use it.